aliharati/analytics-rental-demands/README.md

 The housing manager has the following question: which characteristics of a property determine the level of customer demand?
 To answer this, the manager proposes looking into the following:</br><p></p>

 <ol>
 <li>Which of the “discrete variables” (e.g. bedrooms, smoking_allowed) have the potential to predict a “low demand” property?
-Do these variables also have the potential to predict a “high demand” property?</br><p></p></li>
+Do these variables also have the potential to predict a “high demand” property?<p></p></li>
-<li>Ascertain if there is a correlation (either positive or negative) between the “demand” for a property and its “rent” and “type”. </br><p></p>
+<li>Ascertain if there is a correlation (either positive or negative) between the “demand” for a property and its “rent” and “type”.<p></p>
-<li>Identify if the size of the property “sqfeet” has an optimal range for generating high “demand”. </br></li>
+<li>Identify if the size of the property “sqfeet” has an optimal range for generating high “demand”.</li>
 </ol>

-You should utilize Weka and build a classifier or regression model to perform this analysis. </br><p></p>
+You should utilize Weka and build a classifier or regression model to perform this analysis.</br>
 <h2>2.
 Storing data and scalable solutions: </h2>

 <h3>Part 1: Design a relational database </h3>

 The housing manager is considering an alternative to the current flat file (CSV) system that stores the majority of their data.
 You have been tasked with designing a relational database to store the provided dataset ‘Housing’ in the flat file system.
 You will need to decide, and justify, which features to include and/or adapt to store all the provided data.
 To allow the housing manger to assess the feasibility of this you should provide the following:</br><p></p>